jbroerken/mrhcore/doc/source/A_Service_Handling/A_Service_Handling.rst

 ****************************
 Application Service Handling
 ****************************
-User application servicess are handled by mrhcore with the help of a user application service parent. mrhcore starts each user application service and supplies them with required functionality like IPC mechanisms for a successfull operation.
+User application services are handled by mrhcore with the help of a user application service parent. mrhcore starts each user application service and supplies them with required functionality like IPC mechanisms for a successfull operation.
 Application servicess are then updated until the